 Step 4.
 Push the filter back into place.

 Step 5.
 Screw the hose back onto the washing machine.

 Verify the debris filter is not clogged.
-If you need to clean the debris filter, follow the steps below.
+If you need a clean the debris filter, follow the steps below.

 Step 1.
 Open the debris filter cover.